JupiterKeystone/Escudo/README.md

 | Software upgrade block height  | Date       | Fork version      | Minimum Escudo version | Recommended Escudo version | Details                                                                            |
 | ------------------------------ | -----------| ----------------- | ---------------------- | -------------------------- | ---------------------------------------------------------------------------------- |
 |                                |            |                   |                        |                            |                                                                                    |

+## Release staging schedule and protocol
+Approximately three months prior to a scheduled software upgrade, a branch from master will be created with the new release version tag.
+Pull requests that address bugs should then be made to both master and the new release branch.
+Pull requests that require extensive review and testing (generally, optimizations and new features) should not be made to the release branch.